sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### DLE1 - In Search of Dragons

-Dragons from the distant past gather to engulf the world of Krynn in war.
+In this AD&D adventure set in the world of the Dragonlance saga, players must discover what is wrong with the good dragons of Krynn.

 </div>